 - Who can assist me with specific questions?

 Career Services has career counselors available to assist you in discussing your interests, qualifications, and the job search process in general.
 To meet with a career counselor, call 898-6164, or visit the office in 125 Reed to schedule a time.

 - On-Campus Interviewing for Non-technical Majors

 It gets discouraging to look at on-campus interviewing notices and see requests for engineers, engineers, and more engineers!
-Sometimes it feels like no one wants the graduate of a non-technical major.
+Sometimes it feels like no one wants the graduate with a non-technical major.
 Here are some of the facts of placement and job search strategies for those who are selling more than specialized skills.

-First of all, the on-campus interviewing system will benefit some students more than others.
+First, the on-campus interviewing system will benefit some students more than others.
 If you are in a non-business or non-technical school or major and wish to utilize your academic background in business and industry, you would benefit from registering with the Nittany Lion Careers for on-campus interviewing for entry-level business opportunities.
 While many on-campus recruiters are looking for technical grads, some are looking for non-technical grads, as well.
 Don’t miss out on an interview because of a misperception of the opportunities.

 Secondly, on occasion, employers from government and human services will recruit on campus for positions other than entry-level business.
 Close to 1,000 employers are coming to Penn State for on-campus interviews, so plan ahead.